 - Federal Bail Bonds

-In a surety bond, the bail bond agency pays the entirety of the bail amount under the legally binding assumption that the defendant will pay them back in full.
-This type of bail bond usually costs the defendant 10 percent of the cost of their bail up-front for incentive purposes (and to guarantee that the bail bond agency receives at least part of their investment back).
+In a surety bond, the bail bond agency pays the entirety of the bail amount.
+This payment is made under the legally binding assumption that the defendant will pay them back in full.
+This type of bail bond usually costs the defendant 10 percent of their bail up-front for incentive purposes (and to guarantee that the bail bond agency receives at least part of their investment back).

 The surety bond process often goes as follows: